jonathanplsmith/console-canvas/README.md

 - Do all of the above in colours of your choosing

 I might add some more features whenever I feel like it.
-A short demo program `demo.out` is provided after executing the makefile.
+A short demo program `demo` is provided after executing the makefile.
 Documentation for the individual functions is provided in `consoleCanvas.h`.